-- The Coddington Cove restricted area (adjacent to Naval Undersea Warfare Center Division, Newport Testing Range) provides an area with piers and ships representative of a working harbor area for harbor/swimmer defense type testing. - The Narragansett Bay Restricted Area (6.1 NM2 area surrounding Gould Island) includes the Hole Test Area, which provides a deepwater test capability, and the Gould Island Acoustic Communications and Tracking Range, an undersea range, within the boundaries of the North Test Area. - The Rhode Island Sound Restricted Area is a rectangular box (27.2 NM2) in Rhode Island and Block Island sounds.
+- The Coddington Cove restricted area (adjacent to Naval Undersea Warfare Center Division, Newport Testing Range) provides an area with piers and ships representative of a working harbor area for harbor/swimmer defense type testing. - The Narragansett Bay Restricted Area (6.1 NM area surrounding Gould Island) includes the Hole Test Area, which provides a deepwater test capability, and the Gould Island Acoustic Communications and Tracking Range, an undersea range, within the boundaries of the North Test Area. - The Rhode Island Sound Restricted Area is a rectangular box (27.2 NM) in Rhode Island and Block Island sounds.

-3.11.2.3.1.3 Virginia Capes Range Complex
+3.11.2.3.1.3 Virginia Capes Range Complex Military Ocean Traffic

-The Virginia Capes OPAREA covers approximately 27,661 NM2 of sea space off the coast of Delaware, Maryland, Virginia, and North Carolina.
-About 70 surface ships and submarines are homeported in Norfolk, VA.
+The Virginia Capes OPAREA covers approximately 27,661 NM of sea space off the coast of Delaware, Maryland, Virginia, and North Carolina.
+About 70 surface ships and submarines are homeported in Norfolk, Virginia.
 The Fleet Forces Atlantic Exercise Coordination Center is responsible for coordinating activities within the OPAREA, and with all DoD, government, and civilian agencies, to ensure compliance with all requirements and regulations for the safe use of range assets and services.
 The Fleet Area Control and Surveillance Facility, Virginia Capes has authority to coordinate services and firing notices, issue weekly target and OPAREA schedules, and prescribe necessary additional regulations governing matters within the Virginia Capes Range Complex.

-Ships transiting the lower Chesapeake Bay area follow two primary commercially used shipping lanes: the Thimble Shoals Channel, which leads to Hampton Roads, VA; and the Chesapeake Channel, which leads to points north, including the port of Baltimore.
+Ships transiting the lower Chesapeake Bay area follow two primary commercially used shipping lanes: the Thimble Shoals Channel, which leads to Hampton Roads, Virginia; and the Chesapeake Channel, which leads to points north, including the Port of Baltimore.
 These two channels pass over the underwater (tunnel) sections of the Chesapeake Bay Bridge-Tunnel system, which connects the City of Virginia Beach to Cape Charles on the Eastern Shore.
-The port of Baltimore was ranked 19th in total trade among U.S. ports in 2014, with over 37 million tons of goods passing through the port (U.S. Army Corps of Engineers, 2016).
+The Port of Baltimore was ranked 16th in total trade among U.S. ports in 2016, with over 38 million tons of goods passing through the port (U.S. Army Corps of Engineers, 2017).
 Over half of the shipments were foreign exports, which would pass through the Chesapeake Bay and into the Virginia Capes OPAREA on their way across the Atlantic Ocean or towards the Panama Canal.

-The nearshore areas of the Virginia Capes OPAREA, in particular, are heavily traveled, because of their proximity to commercial ports in both Delaware and Virginia, including the port of Virginia in Norfolk, VA, the second-busiest port facility on the U.S. Atlantic coast, and the port of Wilmington, DE, which is located on the Delaware River at the head of the Delaware Bay.
-In 2014, the port of Norfolk processed 48 million tons of imports and exports, ranking 14th among all U.S. ports and second among East Coast ports in total volume traded (U.S. Army Corps of Engineers, 2016).
-In 2014, the port handled 1,997 port calls, an average of about five per day and an increase of two percent over 2014 (Port of Virginia, 2016).
-Assuming that each port call is associated with two vessel transits (inbound and outbound), nearly 4,000 vessel transits passed from Norfolk through the lower Chesapeake Bay and into the Virginia Capes OPAREA in 2015.
+The nearshore areas of the Virginia Capes OPAREA, in particular, are heavily traveled, because of their proximity to commercial ports in both Delaware and Virginia, including the port of Virginia in Norfolk, Virginia, the second-busiest port facility on the U.S. Atlantic coast, and the Port of Wilmington, Delaware, which is located on the Delaware River at the head of the Delaware Bay.
+In 2016, the Port of Virginia processed 54 million tons of imports and exports, ranking 13th among all U.S. ports and second among East Coast ports in total volume traded (U.S. Army Corps of Engineers, 2017).
+In 2017, the port handled 1,746 port calls, an average of about five per day and a decrease of near 10 percent over 2016 .
+Assuming that each port call is associated with two vessel transits (inbound and outbound), nearly 4,000 vessel transits passed from the Port of Virginia (Norfolk) through the lower Chesapeake Bay and into the Virginia Capes OPAREA in 2016.
 In addition to commercial shipping vessels, commercial ferries operate off the shores of Delaware, Maryland, Virginia, and North Carolina.